tomgreenfield/AdaptHelper/README.md

 #### Other

-You can also run other commands e.g. `npm install` by selecting *Run command here…* from a folder's context menu.
+You can also run other commands e.g. `npm install` by selecting *Run command here…* from a folder’s context menu.

+#### Redo

+You can redo the most recently run command by selecting *Redo "&lt;command&gt;"* from the side bar’s context menu.

 #### Cancel